All Episodes

 Remember, our revolution was an economic revolution.

-They were all they were all designed to remove the rights of property and the fruit of your labor from the colonists.
+In 1765, the Stamp Act, the Coercive and Intolerable Acts, the tea tax, they were all designed to remove the rights of property and the fruit of your labor from the colonists.

-That was the dream of America where you could go to a place to get rich.
+That was the dream of America, where you could go to a place to get rich.

 Not the crime of having too much.